Skip to content

 Mechanism of Action

-Cellular energy regulation begins when MOTS-c translocates to the nucleus to regulate gene expression in response to metabolic stress Benayoun et al., 2019.
+Cellular energy regulation begins when the MOTS-c peptide translocates to the nucleus to regulate gene expression in response to metabolic stress Benayoun et al., 2019.
 The peptide activates AMP-activated protein kinase (AMPK), a primary cellular energy sensor, which subsequently increases glucose uptake and fatty acid oxidation in skeletal muscle.
 This AMPK activation mimics the physiological effects of exercise, bypassing the need for physical exertion to achieve metabolic improvements Lee et al., 2015.

 Systemic metabolic signaling occurs as MOTS-c circulates through the bloodstream, acting as an endocrine factor to communicate between mitochondria and the nucleus.
 By inhibiting the folate cycle and reducing de novo purine biosynthesis, it functionally prevents metabolic disorders and enhances cellular resilience Gao et al., 2023.
 Furthermore, MOTS-c suppresses disease progression in specific cancers by attenuating targeted protein deubiquitination Yin et al., 2024.